Josef37/KickoffPractice/README.md

 - Install the plugin through the [BakkesMod website](https://bakkesplugins.com/plugin-search/1/kickoff).
 - Start freeplay.
   _All major game-modes are supported: Soccar, Hoops, Dropshot and Snowday._
-- Open Bakkesmod settings (`F2`).
+- Open BakkesMod settings (`F2`).
 Select the "Plugins" tab.
 Select "Kickoff Practice" on the left.
 - In the "Training" section: Select the positions you want to train and click "Train Selected".
   _You will start training against some pre-recorded kickoffs._
 - You will continue training until you reset freeplay.